 Employer Services Corporation (ESC), a leading Professional Employer Organization (PEO) headquartered in Amherst, NY, recently announced that Lindsay Jones has been promoted to director of operations and continuous improvement.
 Jones will oversee payroll, benefits and onboarding services, ensuring that the customer experience is world-class.
 She will install and modify systems to make the company’s workflow more accurate and efficient and enhance the company’s focus on its continuous improvement mandate.

 Employer Services Corporation Announces Promotions Buffalo, NY – December 2019 – Employer Services Corporation (ESC), a leading Professional Employer Organization (PEO) headquartered in Amherst, NY, is pleased to announce the promotions of Elizabeth Warren to executive vice president and chief people officer, Janet Owczarczak to executive vice president and chief sales officer, Kim Bartolotti to … Continued

 Q: Are employers required to provide holiday pay to part-time employees?
 A: It depends.
-Employers aren’t obligated to pay any hourly non-exempt employee for holidays they do not work; however some employers voluntarily do so.
+Employers aren’t obligated to pay any hourly non-exempt employees for holidays they do not work; however, some employers voluntarily do so.
 Often times, companies will oﬀer paid holidays to only full-time employees but some also have paid holidays for regular … Continued